See also:

 The client cannot be authorized and the passphrase cannot be set

-It is possible that another client that is privileged to connect to the Multipass socket will connect first and make it seemingly impossible to set the local.passphrase and also authorize the client with the service.
+It is possible that another client that is privileged to connect to the Multipass socket will connect first and make it seemingly impossible to set the local.passphrase

 If this is the case, you will see something like the following when you run:

-• multipass list
+multipass list

-authenticate failed: Passphrase is not set.
-Please `multipass set
+Please enter passphrase: authenticate failed: Passphrase is not set.
+Please `multipass set local.passphrase` with a trusted client.

-This may not even work when using sudo.
+This may not even work when using sudo

 The following workaround should help get out of this situation: